-The project can either be one of two tracks: a research-based project or a design-based project.
-Either way, all projects must consist of: (1) a proposal, (2) a poster, (3) a report, and (4) two presentations.
+The project can be one of two tracks (or a blend of both): research-based or design-based.
+All projects must consist of: (1) a proposal, (2) a poster, (3) a report, and (4) two presentations.
 The first presentation (Project Proposal) will be online and the second presentation (Final Project) must be made in person (at College Park).
 Additional project guidelines will be provided throughout the class.